AndronicusLepcha/AndronicusLepcha/README.md

 # Coder Robot

-🚀 Code Explorer | 🌐 Web Developer | 🛡️ Cybersecurity Enthusiast
+🚀 Code Explorer | 🌐 Web Developer | 🛡️ Backend Developer

 Welcome to my coding journey!
-I'm on a mission to explore the world of code, master the art of web development, and safeguard digital realms through cybersecurity.
+I'm on a mission to explore the vast world of code, master the art of web development, and ensure digital security.

-👨‍💻 I code to create, innovate, and secure.
+👨‍💻 I code to innovate, create, and safeguard digital realms.

-📚 Learning is my fuel, and challenges are my stepping stones.
+💼 Currently, I am employed as an IT Engineer-Software at Keysight Technologies.

-🌟 Join me as I unravel the secrets of the digital universe.
+🔍 Previously, I gained valuable experience as an IT Intern at Keysight Technologies.

-💼 Currently, I'm actively preparing for career opportunities in the field of technology, where I can leverage my skills and passion to make a positive impact.
+Let's shape the future through technology! 🌟

 ## GitHub Streaks